 “Travis, you of all people should know.”

-Travis begins to get his feathers ruffled and as he puts it, about to go all Negro on Darlene.
+“Know what, Darlene?”
+Travis got his feathers ruffled, and as he put it, about to go all Negro on Darlene.

 “You must think I’m just some dumb ole’ colored boy, don’t you Miss Darlene?”

-Travis, slightly taken aback says, “A few years, I suppose.”
+Travis, slightly taken aback said, “A few years, I suppose.”

-In a scolding tone, she says, “Travis, I want you to take this in the spirit in which it is intended… shut up!”
+In a scolding tone, she said, “Travis, I want you to take this in the spirit in which it is intended — shut up.”

 “Yes ma’am, I mean Darlene.”

-The other member whispers, “Or stupid!
+The other whispered back, “Or stupid.
 I don’t think this bunch is aware we’ve been to the moon.”
 Then she silently exclaimed, “Hell, Adolf thinks it’s a planet.”

-Darlene quietly responds, “Or that a microwave isn’t just a coffee warmer!”
+Darlene responded with another whisper, “Or that a microwave isn’t just a coffee warmer.”

 “What’s wrong Travis?”

-In a serious tone, Travis says, “I think maybe it’s because of you that we were denied membership in the KKK.”
+In a serious tone, Travis said, “I think maybe it’s because of you they denied our membership in the KKK.”

 “No, Stanley, not because you are white.”

-Now concerned, Stanley says, “Oh my God—it’s because I’m a Unitarian!
-They’re afraid that my religious beliefs will influence them!”
+Now concerned, Stanley said, “Oh my God, — is it because I’m a Unitarian!
+They’re afraid that my religious beliefs will influence them.”

 “No Stanley, that isn’t it.”

-With a pause, Stanley says, “Then, what is it, sweetie?”
+Stanley paused and said, “Then, what is it, sweetie?”

 Again, Adolf and Travis just looked at each other.
-Travis didn’t want to tell him the real reason.
-To end the conversation and not hurt Stanley’s feelings.
+Travis didn’t want to tell him what he thought the real reason was and hurt Stanley’s feelings.
 To end the conversation, Travis thought on his feet and said, “You need to be at least twenty-four to join.
 You’re too young.”

-Adolf, a little put off says, “Their outfits?
+Adolf, a little put off replied, “Their outfits?
 What happened to ‘our’ outfits, Stanley?
 And when did you get so hoity-toity?
-Besides, they’re costumes, and you know it!
-What gives Stanley, you’re a member too!”
+They are costumes, and you know it.
+What gives Stanley, you’re a member too.”

-“Not anymore, Travis says I’m too young.
-Besides, my new friends need help with the parade —”, then he stuck out his tongue and said — “so there.”
+“Not anymore, Travis said I’m too young.
+Anyway, my new friends need help with the parade —”, then he stuck out his tongue and said — “so there.”

-Travis tries to get them both on track with, “Adolf, are we clear about the getup?”
+Travis tried to get both of them back on track.
+“Adolf, are we clear about the getup?”

 “Yes, Mr. Johnson.”

-In a pout, Stanley says, “If they don’t figure something out, they’ll ruin the parade for everyone!”
+In a pout, Stanley said, “If we don’t figure something out, they’ll ruin the parade for everyone!”

-In a hushed voice, Adolf says, pointing to the committee members, “And they’d never forgive us!”
+In a hushed voice, Adolf said, aimed in the direction of the committee, “And they’d never forgive us.”

 Stanley added, “With a scarf?”
-Adolf turned to Travis, and silently tells him he thought the scarf should be reserved for his bunch.
-Keep in mind, the committee members are about twenty feet away and witnessed most of the conversation— in astonishment I might add.
+Adolf turned to Travis, and silently told him he thought the scarf should be reserved for his bunch.
+Keep in mind, the committee members gathered across the hall about twenty feet away and heard most of the conversation, — in astonishment.

 Stanley, the gay rep, jumped to his feet and said, “Isn’t that a bit stereotypical, Travis?”

 “What do you mean, Stanley?”

-Stanley leans in toward Travis, and in a whisper, says, “You know….”
+Stanley leaned in toward Travis, and in a whisper, said, “You know….”

-And in a huff, Stanley says, “Well yes, I do, but I prefer mine baked with sautéed mushrooms in a cream sherry sauce.”
+And in a huff, Stanley said, “Well yes, I do, but I prefer mine baked with sautéed mushrooms in a cream sherry sauce.”

-Travis ignores him and asks Adolf, the representative for the club, “What will you and your bunch be bringing to the picnic?”
+Travis ignored him and asked Adolf, “What will you and your bunch be bringing to the picnic?”

 “We’ll get our old ladies to whip up some hot dogs and Collard greens.”